-- Annual or bi-annual veterinary examinations are the best way for you to find out if your cat is showing early signs of CKD.
-Your veterinarian will weigh your cat and compare to previous weights.
-Your veterinarian will ask about your cat’s appetite, urine output, and water consumption.
+- Annual or bi-annual check-ups are the best way for you to find out if your cat has early signs of CKD.
+Your cat’s current weight is compared to previous weights.
+The veterinarian asks about your cat’s appetite, urine output, and water consumption.

-- Yearly blood and urine tests will help your veterinarian determine if your cat has abnormal values suggestive of CKD.
+- Yearly blood and urine tests help your veterinarian determine if your cat has abnormal values that suggest CKD.

-- A new test is now available that will hopefully help your veterinarian spot kidney disease sooner than previously possible.
+- A new test is now available that can help your veterinarian spot kidney disease sooner.

-- Your veterinarian will measure your cat’s blood pressure to identify and treat to guard against problems such as vision loss and stroke.
+- Your veterinarian measures your cat’s blood pressure.
+This helps them identify and guard against problems such as vision loss and stroke.

 Treatment and Management

-- Dietary management may slow the progression of CKD, although there is some controversy as to when dietary intervention should be started and what diet should be fed.
-Your veterinarian will help you determine if a dietary change is warranted and which diet to use.
+- Dietary management may slow the progression of CKD.
+Although there is some controversy as to when dietary intervention should start and what diet to use.
+You and your veterinarian can determine if your cat needs a dietary change and which diet to use.

-- Medications may be prescribed to treat problems such as low potassium levels and poor appetite.
+- Medications are available to treat problems such as low potassium levels and poor appetite.

-- Sometimes your veterinarian may teach you how to give supplemental fluids underneath the skin of your cat to improve hydration, which could help extend the duration and quality of life.
+- If your cat needs improved hydration, your veterinarian can teach you how to give supplemental fluids underneath the skin of your cat.
+This can help extend the duration and quality of life.

-- Treating CKD is a partnership between you, a committed cat caregiver, and your veterinarian.
+- Treating CKD is a partnership between you and your veterinarian.

-- Regular evaluations of cats with CKD help refine treatments and identify new problems early when they are easier to resolve.
+- Regular evaluations help refine treatments and identify new problems early when they are easier to resolve.